 Depending on what prompted the mistrial, most cases will be retried again at a later date.
 This can benefit the defense.
 Because prosecutors must prove their case beyond a reasonable doubt, a mistrial might prompt prosecutors to reevaluate their case based on what they have seen of the defense’s hand.
 Some cases are resolved through a plea bargain to a lesser charge or even a dismissal.

 The Double Jeopardy Clause of the Fifth Amendment to the U.S. Constitution prevents the government from prosecuting a defendant more than once for the same offense.
 However, most of the time double jeopardy doesn’t apply if a mistrial is declared.
-If the mistrial was prompted due to a hung jury or if the defense requested or consented to the mistrial, then double jeopardy doesn’t come into play.
+If the mistrial was prompted due to a hung jury or if the defense requested or consented, then double jeopardy doesn’t come into play.

 However, there are instances in which double jeopardy will apply and the case will be barred from further prosecution.
 For example, if the mistrial was declared due to prosecutorial misconduct, over the objection of the defendant, or for no good reason, the state likely will not get a do-over.